GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

     ## Class: HD         0.6738333 Hierar.
 Disc.

-Classification metrics per class (Table 3), confusion matrix and ROC along with AUC’s (Figure 9) of SVM with polynomial kernel show marked differences according to knapping method.
+Classification metrics per class (Table 3), confusion matrix and ROC along with AUC’s of SVM with polynomial kernel show marked differences according to knapping method.
 In all cases classification metrics values are higher than the no-information ratio/prevalence of each class (0.329 for Levallois, 0.347 for Discoidal and 0.324 for Hierarchical Discoidal).
 On general, SVM with polynomial kernel best identifies products obtained from Levallois preferential and recurrent centripetal reduction sequences.
 This results in a notably high value of sensitivity (0.783) along with a high value of general performance (0.797 for F1), and an outstanding AUC value (0.91).
 While it is more common to identify Levallois products as Hierarchical Discoid products (4.09) than to confuse them with discoidal products (3.05), both values are notably low.

 ``` r
 # ROC and AUC of each model